kailu3/python-data-analysis/docs/hello_world.md

 Out[1]: apples are 12 dollars a dozen
 ```

-You can also do inline arithmatic with it!
+You can also do inline arithmetic with this formatting approach!

 ```python
 In [1]: a = 5